spoo503/100-days-of-python-Learning./README.md

 📚 Topics Covered
-What is a Function
+1.What is a Function

-Defining a Function using def
+2.Defining a Function using def

-Calling a Function
+3.Calling a Function

-Parameters and Arguments
+4.Parameters and Arguments

-return Statement
+5.return Statement

-Difference between print and return
+6.Difference between print and return

 🧠 What I Learnt